 Scholarly Commons Citation

 Wu, Michelle M., "Building a Collaborative Digital Collection: A Necessary Evolution in Libraries" (2011).
 Georgetown Law Faculty Publications and Other Works.
-Paper 699.
+699.